BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 名称  |  简介
 ---- | ----
+[Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/)|Swift API Design Guidelines [Rejected Swift Proposals](http://chris.eidhof.nl/post/rejected-swift-proposals/)| What we can learn from the rejections [swift talk](https://talk.objc.io/)| We show our solutions to problems we find while building Swift projects.
+Enjoy a new episode of Swift Talk every week, packed with live-coding and discussions about the pros and cons of our decisions.
 [OOD Principles In Swift](https://github.com/ochococo/OOD-Principles-In-Swift)|OOD Principles In Swift [A Different Take on MVVM with Swift](http://rasic.info/a-different-take-on-mvvm-with-swift/)|A Different Take on MVVM with Swift
 [Avoiding the overuse of @objc in Swift](http://www.jessesquires.com/avoiding-objc-in-swift/)|Avoiding the overuse of @objc in Swift